skip to content

 A bail agreement is terminated when the person is sentenced, or acquitted, or the charges are withdrawn [Bail Act 1985 (SA) s 20].

-In other words, once a bail agreement has been applied for and entered into, it continues, unless at some time a review of bail is applied for by the police or the Crown, or the agreement is revoked - until the charge against the person has been decided.
+In other words, once a bail agreement has been applied for and entered into, it continues – unless police or the Crown apply for a review, or the agreement is revoked – until the charge against the person has been decided.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.